SubstrateLabs/substrate-examples/basics/streaming/README.md

 In the TypeScript example we're accessing the response body from the Substrate API and using this stream in the response directly, and in the Python example we're exposing an iterator that produces formatted Server-Sent Event messages that can be used in the `StreamingResponse`.

-Once these endpoints are setup we need only need to consume these streams on our web front end.
+Once these endpoints are setup we need to consume these streams on our web front end.

-In our NextJS example we're able to easily use the `substrate` TypeScript SDK, which exposes a helper method for parsing Server-Sent Event messages and making them a little easier to work with.
 In the following examples we've implemented a simple UI to make the request and as the stream is recieved we upate the content the user is shown one chunk at a time.

+In our NextJS example we're able to use the `substrate` TypeScript SDK, which exposes a helper method for parsing Server-Sent Event messages.
+This makes it a little easier to deal with a streaming response in a similar we are on the server.

 ```tsx
 "use client";